 Ex-aide pleads guilty to stealing nearly $23K from congresswoman to pay credit card debt

-NBC News Clone summarizes the latest on: Ex Kaptur Aide Guilty Theft Bank Account Credit Card Debt Congress Rcna266044 - Politics and Government | NBC News Clone.
-This article is rewritten and presented in a simplified tone for a better reader experience.
+Catch up with NBC News Clone on today's hot topic: Ex Kaptur Aide Guilty Theft Bank Account Credit Card Debt Congress Rcna266044 - Politics and Government | NBC News Clone.
+Our editorial team reformatted this story for clarity and speed.

 The congresswoman "provided and entrusted the defendant with Victim’s personal credit card and bank account information" and authorized her to "make specific purchases" as part of her official duties and responsibilities, court papers say.